hydriotaphia/gmail-to-csv-app-script/README.md

 ### Running the script

-When the script is run, it will look for as `config` tab on the sheet whose ID you supplied, and it will retrieve the  `start` and `end` dates from that `config` tab.
-It will use those dates to retrieve all messages in Gmail between those dates, saving each message and its metadata to a row in the new tab on the same sheet, which it will name `data`.
+When the script is run, it will look for a `config` tab on the sheet whose ID you supplied, and it will retrieve the  `start` and `end` dates from that `config` tab.
+It will use those dates to retrieve all messages in Gmail between those dates, saving each message and its metadata to a row in a new tab on the same sheet, which it will name `data`.
 (There's no need to create the `data` tab; the script will do this automatically.)

 17. To run the script, first select `main` from the drop-down window in the toolbar, which by default will probably read `prepSheet`. **Make sure `main` is selected before running the script, or else it will not work.**